Garvit-Mehra/Live-Object-Detector/README.md

 # YOLO Object Detection with Video/Camera Input

 This project uses the YOLO (You Only Look Once) object detection model to detect objects in real-time from a webcam, image, or video file.
-The object detection is done using OpenCV and YOLOv3, and it displays the bounding boxes with class labels, each with a unique color.
+The object detection is done using OpenCV and YOLOv3, and it displays the bounding boxes with class labels.

 ## Features:
 - Detects objects in images, videos, or webcam feed.